devzendo/scalacheck-contrib/README.md

 ==================
 This repository contains additional features for ScalaCheck that are not part of the main repository.
 At the moment only a JUnit 4 runner is available.

+The project was forked from its original (written by Oscar ) https://github.com/oscarrenalias/scalacheck-contrib and updated for Scala 2.11/ScalaCheck 1.12 by Matt Gumbley, and published to Maven Central.
+Since Matt can only publish under his group id 'org.devzendo', the group of the original code has been changed to this.

 JUnit 4 runner for ScalaCheck
 -----------------------------